davidjjohn97/davidjjohn97/README.md

 <p align="left"> <a href="https://www.linkedin.com/in/davidjjohn97/" target="blank">Connect With Me on LinkedIn</a> </p>

-- 🔭 I’m currently working as **Aritificial Intelligence Engineer Intern at Radical X**
+- 🔭 I’m currently working as **Software Engineer at Broad Institute of MIT and Harvard**

 - 🌱 Constantly learning to develop **Clean Code**

-- 👯 I’m looking for Fullstack opportunities in **Software Development and/or Data Analytics**
+- 👯 Enthusiastic about **Software Development and/or Data Analytics**

 - 👨‍💻 The following projects were developed during my academic coursework and learning endeavours and are listed at [https://github.com/davidjjohn97](https://github.com/davidjjohn97):
    - InProgress: